Buses in Melbourne: 1980s

+By 1980–1981, bus patronage had fallen to a low of 71.5 million passenger trips for a population of 2.8 million - meaning that trips per capita had fallen to 25 per annum.

 In December 1981, Kefford Corporation expanded its bus business beyond Melbourne, when it acquired Davis Motor Service in Ballarat.

 In 1983, Grenda also expanded with the purchase of Portsea Passenger Service consolidating their presence on the Mornington Peninsula.

 In July 1983, the Metropolitan Transit Authority, was formed under the Transport Act 1983 to integrate Melbourne's tram, train, and bus services.
 The Metropolitan Transit Authority, commonly known as "The Met", would manage Melbourne's bus network through its Bus and Tram Division, as well as operating the tramways bus services.

 The reforms included the integration of bus, train, and tram tickets.
 From 1983 onwards, the State Government began collecting all revenue from the multi-modal tickets, with private bus operators receiving money for costs one month in advance.
 Unfortunately, the State Government had trouble increasing the fixed-ticket subsidies in line with inflation.
 The State Government would introduce a moratorium on new bus purchases, as well as make attempts at forcing the consolidation of the numbers of private bus operators, in attempt to overcome the subsidy problem.